 A non-medication way for your doctor to induce labor is with a balloon catheter.
-This can be done by inserting a thin tube in your vagina to your cervical opening.
+This can be done by inserting a thin tube in your vagina to your cervical opening (which is also called cervical ripening).
 The doctor will inflate the balloon, which causes your cervix to expand (dilate).

 Hormones are also a very effective method that doctors use to induce your labor.
 A hormone called prostaglandins are used to open your cervix to get it ready for contractions.

 As mentioned, labor induction may be the safest resort, however it comes with its own risks, such as:

 - Longer hospital stay

 Remember that the benefits of labor induction (if you need it) outweigh the risks.
 No matter your birthing experience - even if it’s not what you expected - remember that it’s all worth it in the end!